 Panel size appeared to be compatible to service size.
-Branch breaker distribution appeared normal except for a couple of breakers which are double tapped, have reviewed and corrected as necessary.
+Branch breaker distribution appeared normal.
 No signs of overheating were evident at the time of the inspection.
 Outlets were randomly tested and had correct polarity, except as noted.

 PHOTOS

 Pic.
 1: Front view